cotes2020/jekyll-theme-chirpy/_posts/01AWS/ELK/Elasticsearch.md

 ## Logstash Configuration

-- Events aggregated and processed by Logstash go through three stages: <font color=red> collection, processing, and dispatching </font>.
+- Events aggregated and processed by Logstash go through three stages: <font color=OrangeRed> collection, processing, and dispatching </font>.

 - Which data is collected, how it is processed and where it is sent to, is defined in a Logstash configuration file that defines the pipeline.